 - 1) Explore and write about diverse and distinct software engineering career opportunities and application focus areas.
 [ABET Student Outcome 1 SW Engineering Addendum] - 2) Develop and refine a professional resume to be used for future intern and career pursuits in software engineering.
-[ABET Student Outcome 3] - 3) Engage in career opportunity explorations with different professional software engineering companies / corporations.
-[ABET Student Outcome 3] - 4) Summarize interviews with a minimum of 8 different software engineering professionals sharing their educational and professional backgrounds, and work experiences.
-[ABET Student Outcome 1 SW Engineering Addendum] - 5) Compare and contrast how diverse software applications produce solutions to meet specific objectives/needs in a variety of fields.
-[ABET Student Outcome 2] - 6) Develop a Linked-In profile to prepare students for internships and career opportunities in software engineering.
-[ABET Student Outcome 3] - 7) Develop an ePortfolio showcasing projects and other technical artifacts related to projects worked on.
-[ABET Student Outcome 3] - 8) Develop a plan of study that students can use to map out and select technical electives courses to better prepare them to achieve their short and longer-term career goals/objectives.
+[ABET Student Outcome 3] - 3) Engage in career opportunity discussions with at least 2 different professional software engineering companies / corporations.
+[ABET Student Outcome 3] - 4) Summarize presentations given by a minimum of 8 different software engineering professionals sharing their educational and professional backgrounds, and work experiences.
+[ABET Student Outcome 1 SW Engineering Addendum] - 5) Compare and contrast how diverse software applications produce solutions to meet specific objectives/needs in a variety of fields including, but not limited to aerospace and defense, public health, security, safety, social, research, and economic applications [ABET Student Outcome 2] - 6) Develop a Linked-In profile to prepare students for internships and career opportunities in software engineering.
+[ABET Student Outcome 3] - 7) Summarize both ethical and professional responsibilities of a software engineering professional.
+[ABET Student Outcome 4] - 8) Develop a plan of study that students can use to map out and select technical electives courses to better prepare them to achieve their short and longer-term career goals/objectives.
 [ABET Student Outcome 7]